j0hnwesl3yyy/recipe-rating-analysis/README.md

 ## Fairness Analysis

-To evaluate whether our model exhibits bias in predicting recipe ratings based on carbohydrate proportion (`'carb_prop'`), we split recipes into two groups, high carb and low carb, at the mean.
+To evaluate whether our model exhibits bias in predicting recipe ratings based on carbohydrate proportion (`'carb_prop'`), we split recipes into two groups–high carb and low carb–at the mean.
 Once again, we used MAE as our metric since it measures the average prediction error in absolute terms.

 **Null Hypothesis (H₀):** The model is fair.
 Its MAE for high-carb and low-carb recipes is roughly the same, and any differences are due to random chance.